 Steps to the Priesthood

 This part may involve many years.
 Some people think about priesthood for a long time even from youth.
 Some, after discovering the call, act on it right away.
 Others discover this call only later in life (for some, much later.)
 A good portion of internal discernment involves reflection, prayer, and listening to God.
 Being involved in one's parish, going to Mass regularly. receiving the sacraments, attempting some type of Christian or community service, and trying to live a good Christian moral life are just some of the ways that often help to bring one's call into focus.
 Our diocese offers various programs to help the individual discern his call from God.
-Some of these include Duc In Altum or the twice a year Encounter With God's Call weekend visits to Conception Seminary.
 If the person, after prayer and thought, decides that he wants to proceed, he can then begin the application process.

 In general, seminary life includes academic studies (including studies of scripture, theology, philosophy, Church history, pastoral duties, etc.), spiritual direction (to help one grow in prayer), pastoral field work (hands-on experience in parishes or other ministries), and communal activities (including many things from prayer services to sports.)
 Like any other school, seminarians have free time for recreation, etc.

-The seminary staff are respnsible for not just educating the seminarians but for helping tham and guiding them to become responsible and mature men who are ready to embrace the life of joyful service that is priesthood.
+The seminary staff are responsible for not just educating the seminarians but for helping them and guiding them to become responsible and mature men who are ready to embrace the life of joyful service that is priesthood.

 The candidate then makes several solemn promises before God to the bishop.
 After that, the candidate lies prostrate on the floor as the Litany of Saints is sung.
 Then, in an ancient gesture, the bishop lays hands on the candidate's head, and then so do all the priests who are present.
 The bishop prays the prayer of consecration.
 The new priest is vested in the priestly Mass garments.
 His hands, which will offer the sacrifice of the Mass, are then anointed with Sacred Oil for the sacred duty.
 The bishop presents him with bread and wine and offers him a greeting of peace as the other priests welcome him into the Sacred Priesthood.